gwoodworth/microgrid-optimization/README.md

 Each generator $k$ has a maximum output of $M_k$, which we represent with the following $n=K\cdot L$ constraints $$x_i\le M_k$$ where $\;\;i=l+L(k-1)$ for $\;l\in\{1,\dots,L\}.$ Also, for all $i=1,\dots,n$, we have $$0\le x_i.$$

 Hence, we have $m=L+n$ general constraints and $n$ variables.
 In solving the problem, we convert to standard form, which will add $n$ variables.
-See project write up for details (coming soon...).
+See project write up for details (project.pdf)